pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-4/index.md

 ### Retrieve tenant scoped SharePoint Online Application Customizers

 SharePoint Online Tenant Application Customizers are a type of SharePoint Framework (SPFx) extension.
-They allow developers to adding custom scripts or HTML to the header or footer of every page in a SharePoint site collection.
+They allow developers to add custom scripts or HTML to the header or footer of every page in a SharePoint site collection.
 A tenant scoped customization applies to all sites and subsites within the tenant.

 To retrieve a tenant scoped Application Customizer by its title, use: